 Add the flour, along with all the seasonings, and cook for 3 minutes, stirring frequently.

 Add the stock and pasta and bring to a boil.
 Simmer until the pasta is al dente (tender but firm).
-Stir in the milk and chicken and cook until heated through.
+Stir in the cream and chicken and cook until heated through.
 Serve immediately.